borkdude/blog/posts/using-babashka-with-php.md

 exits.
 PHP sends the HTML to the browser as it would normally do.
 If you have already paid the operational costs of installing and maintaining PHP, this approach doesn't add much cost to it.
-A closely related CGI-based approach, but one that doesn't use PHP at all, has been explored before by Eccentic-J and you can read his blog post [here](https://eccentric-j.com/blog/clojure-like-its-php.html).
+A closely related CGI-based approach, but one that doesn't use PHP at all, has been explored before by Eccentric-J and you can read his blog post [here](https://eccentric-j.com/blog/clojure-like-its-php.html).

-You can see the result [here](https://cgi.michielborkent.nl/guestbook.php) and the code is on [Github](https://github.com/borkdude/bb-php-guestbook).
+The example described in this blog post is a guestbook.
+You can view the guestbook [here](https://cgi.michielborkent.nl/guestbook.php) and the code is on [Github](https://github.com/borkdude/bb-php-guestbook).
 Below is a brief explanation of the components involved.

 ## Database table